The Best Online LPN-to-BSN Programs

 Registered Nurse

-RN generalists provide patient care by performing assessments and diagnostic tests, administering treatments and medications, and providing support to patients and their families.
+An RN provides patient care by performing assessments and diagnostic tests, administering treatments and medications, and providing support to patients and their families.
 RNs find employment in every type of healthcare setting, from hospitals to home care.

 Public Health Nurse

-A public health nurse promotes and protects the health and safety of targeted communities.
-They reduce health risks and prevent disease through education, advocacy, and the direct delivery of care.
-These nurses often find employment in government agencies, nonprofit organizations, community clinics, and school systems.
+Public health nurses reduce health risks and prevent disease through education, advocacy, and the direct delivery of care.
+These nurses often work in government agencies, nonprofit organizations, community clinics, and school systems.

 Neonatal Nurse

-Neonatal nurses specialize in the care of infants up to the age of two.
+Neonatal nurses specialize in the care of infants.
 They provide care to newborns and treat premature infants facing specific challenges or chronic conditions.